Fiserv/banking-hub/docs/implementation-notes/Accountholder/ClientDefinedFieldInq-ImplNotes.md

 <!-- theme: info -->
-> #### Notes
+> #### Note
 >
-> -	To view the descriptions of fields listed in the below tables, please refer the API Explorer section of this API
+> - To view the field descriptions and sample Requests and Responses, please refer the API Explorer section of this API
 > - `Status` and `EFXHeader` aggregates are common for all APIs, therefore sub-fields of these aggregates are not listed in the below tables and same can be viewed in the API Explorer section of this API